-- ✓ Kaanapali Beach Hotel: This charming, older beachfront hotel is the last hotel left in Hawaii that gives you a real resort experience at a moderate price.
-The resort brims with genuine aloha spirit and good value - and the on-the-beach location can't be beat.
-See Chapter 10. - ✓ The Whaler on Kaanapali Beach: This well-maintained 1970s luxury condo complex sits front and center on golden Kaanapali Beach, making it the ideal island home for travelers who want homestyle comforts.
-The individually owned and decorated condos aren't quite as large and luxurious as those at Kaanapali Alii, but they are comfortable, quiet, and wonderfully located, and a much better value than your average oceanfront hotel room.
-See Chapter 10. - ✓ Napili Bay (Maui): These petite studios on the sand are one of Hawaii's best beachfront bargains - and they're even a better deal considering their prime location on in-demand Maui.
-The beach is gorgeous, the snorkling prime, the units thoughtfully outfitted, and the value even better.
-Thanks to the all-studio configuration, this is a terrific option for budget-minded honeymooners.
-See Chapter 10. - ✓ Noelani Condominium Resort: This top-notch oceanfront condo complex is both an excellent value and a really enjoyable place to stay.
-Every unit - from the value-minded studios for two to the family-friendly two- and three-bedroom apartments - boasts an ocean view and all the comforts of home.
-See Chapter 10. - ✓ Best Western Maui Oceanfront Inn: Want to stay on the beach without paying usually exorbitant oceanfront-hotel prices?
-This freshly renovated small hotel is an excellent option.
-It's located at the quietest south end of Kihei, just north of ritzy Wailea, on golden sands offering excellent snorkeling and swimming.
-It's a great choice for couples; families who need space to spread out should book at the neighboring Mana Kai Maui instead.
+✓ Kaanapali Beach Hotel: This charming, older, beachfront hotel is the last hotel left in Hawaii that gives you a real resort experience

+- at a moderate price.
+The resort brims with genuine aloha spirit and good value and the on-the-beach location can't be beat.
+See Chapter 10. - ✓ Koa Lagoon: This delightful condo complex just may be the top bargain of the Kihei coast.
+This midrise building has 42 units - all with a breathtaking oceanfront setting, with views that most visitors have to pay much more to enjoy.
+See Chapter 10. - ✓ Mauian Napili Beach Hotel: This family-run hotel may not be fancy, but it sure is a great deal for the money.
+And there's no arguing the quality of the location on a fabulous half-mile-long stretch of white-sand beach with great swimming and snorkeling.
+See Chapter 10. - ✓ Napili Bay: These petite studios on the sand are among Hawaii's best beachfront bargains and they're an even better deal considering their prime location.
+The beach is gorgeous; the snorkeling, prime; the units, thoughtfully outfitted; and the value, even better.
+See Chapter 10. - ✓ Noelani Condominium Resort: This top-notch, oceanfront condo complex is both an excellent value and a really enjoyable place to stay.
+Every unit boasts an ocean view and all the comforts of home.
+See Chapter 10. - ✓ The Whaler on Kaanapali Beach: This well-maintained, 1970s luxury condo complex sits front and center on golden Kaanapali Beach, making it the ideal island home for travelers who want home-style comforts.
+The individually owned condos are comfortable, quiet, and wonderfully located, and a much better value than your average oceanfront hotel room.
 See Chapter 10.